For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You can find the full eligibility criteria, as well as info about how to book a free valuation, on the Halfords website.

-If you'd prefer to sell your bike online, our guides to making money on Amazon and on Facebook Marketplace will help.
+If you'd prefer to sell your bike online, our guides to making money on Amazon and Facebook Marketplace will help.
 You could also try these profitable eBay selling tips.

-Alternatively, another great option is to donate your old bike to a charity, such as The Bike Project.
+Alternatively, another option is to donate your old bike to a charity, such as The Bike Project.
 They refurbish second-hand bikes and then donate them to refugees and asylum seekers.

 If you're keen to donate to The Bike Project, find out where your nearest drop-off point is on their website.